weliem/blessed-android-coroutines/README.md

 * *Higher abstraction methods for convenience*, so that you don't have to do a lot of low-level management to get stuff done

 The library consists of 5 core classes and corresponding callback abstract classes:
-1. `BluetoothCentralManager`, and it companion abstract class `BluetoothCentralManagerCallback`
+1. `BluetoothCentralManager`, for scanning and connecting peripherals
-2. `BluetoothPeripheral`, and it's companion abstract class `BluetoothPeripheralCallback`
+2. `BluetoothPeripheral`, for all peripheral related methods
 3. `BluetoothPeripheralManager`, and it's companion abstract class `BluetoothPeripheralManagerCallback`
-4. `BluetoothCentral`, which has no callback class
+4. `BluetoothCentral`
 5. `BluetoothBytesParser`

 The `BluetoothCentralManager` class is used to scan for devices and manage connections.
 The `BluetoothPeripheral` class is a replacement for the standard Android `BluetoothDevice` and `BluetoothGatt` classes.
 It wraps all GATT related peripheral functionality.